Central bank: Central bank governance and independence

 There is very strong consensus among economists that an independent central bank can run a more credible monetary policy, making market expectations more responsive to signals from the central bank.
 Both the Bank of England (1997) and the European Central Bank have been made independent and follow a set of published inflation targets so that markets know what to expect.
-Even the People's Bank of China has been accorded great latitude, though in China the official role of the bank remains that of a national bank rather than a central bank, underlined by the official refusal to "unpeg" the yuan or to revalue it "under pressure".
-The fact that the Communist Party is not elected also relieves the pressure to please people, increasing its independence.
+Populism can reduce de facto central bank independence.

 International organizations such as the World Bank, the Bank for International Settlements (BIS) and the International Monetary Fund (IMF) strongly support central bank independence.
 This results, in part, from a belief in the intrinsic merits of increased independence.
 The support for independence from the international organizations also derives partly from the connection between increased independence for the central bank and increased transparency in the policy-making process.
 The IMF's Financial Services Action Plan (FSAP) review self-assessment, for example, includes a number of questions about central bank independence in the transparency section.
 An independent central bank will score higher in the review than one that is not independent.

-Central bank independence indices

 Central bank independence indices allow a quantitative analysis of central bank independence for individual countries over time.
-One central bank independence index is the Garriga CBI, where an higher index indicates higher central bank independence, shown below for individual countries.
+One central bank independence index is the Garriga CBI.